Ouésso: Logging

 Ouésso is a carbon negative area.
 Between 2001 and 2022, the town had a carbon sink of -8.40.

 In 2010, the Parliament of the Republic of the Congo passed a law that gave protection to the country's indigenous pygmy and Baka people and their land.
 This made logging more difficult.

 Transportation

 In April 2007, a South Korean consortium proposed to build a railway to Ouésso from Brazzaville, in exchange for a concession to harvest timber.

 In 2015, the city's port was extended 100 linear meters.
 The expansion was funded by the Development Bank of the Central African States, which has a complex in Ouésso.

 Ouésso is connected to Brazzaville by a 828 km road titled the "RN2".
 In 2021, the Sangmelina-Ouésso Road was constructed, which connected Ouésso to Cameroon and removed the need for ferries.
 The road was 321.5 kilometers long, and costed US$354 million.
 The ceremony of its completion was attended by Emmanuel Nganou Djoumessi.
-In 2023, the Chinese National Development and Reform Commission built the Sanha Bridge and the Ouésso-Pokola Road for Ouésso.
+In 2023, the Chinese National Development and Reform Commission built the Sangha Bridge and the Ouésso-Pokola Road for Ouésso.
 The groundbreaking ceremony was attended by president Denis Sassou Nguesso.

 Ouésso is served by the Ouésso Airport.